haessr/haessr/README.md

 ### Hi there 👋

 My name is Haessler, but everybody calls me Haess.

-I am a network engineer who, after a sabbatical year, decided to switch to a career in software development which happens to be the subject I most enjoyed during my years at university.
-To achieve this goal, I chose Le Wagon's web development bootcamp that I attended remotely due to the pandemic.
+I am a network engineer who decided to switch to a career in software development.

 During the 7 years prior to this transition in my career I have worked on projects that involved mission critical systems, the exposure to these high-paced environments allowed me to develop effective communication to collaborate with other teams and also problem solving skills as a member of tier 3 support teams.

-I am eager to find a position in the tech industry where I could bring all my skills together to continue improving and learning as a software developer.
-I am currently learning TDD concepts and the ReactJS ecosystem.

-I am passionate about languages and during my free time I learn to play the piano on my own.
+When I'm not coding, I pass the time by playing piano and studying Portuguese.

 <!--
 **haessr/haessr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.